HamRadioTools/hamradio_tools/docs/architecture/redundancy.md

 - If a club broker fails, clients may reconnect to a backup broker.
 - If backend components or filters are degraded, the system may fall back to a safe mode where only a subset of traffic is accepted.

+>**NOTE**:
-An status page will be soon put into service indicating the live status of each MQTT broker node, club brokers included.
+RCLDX cluster is working on building an status page will be soon put into service indicating the live status of each MQTT broker node, club brokers included.